P2PHackClub/2019-website/content/missions/p2p-hack-club-meeting-5-creating-a-text-adventure-video-game-in-javascript.md

 ---
-title: 'P2P Hack Club Meeting 5: Create a text-adventure video game in JavaScript'
+title: "P2P Hack Club Meeting 5: Create a text-adventure video game in JavaScript"
 description: Game time!
 author: P2P Hack Club Team
 slug: old-text-adventure
 ---

 Yay!
 Welcome to our 5th meeting of P2P Hack Club!
 Today, we're going to be creating a text-based adventure game using JavaScript, with branching paths.

 ![Journey Under The Sea By R.A.
 Montgomery](/img/cyoa002hb.jpg "Journey Under The Sea By R.A.
 Montgomery")